 Understand, I’m not in any way bashing Strider bikes – they’re an amazing, helpful, wonderful option for many kids, as I relay above.

 Hey, wait a cotton pickin’ minute here.
 Did we fall prey to the RPC (Reverse Psychology Campaign) launched by Skateboarding and Standard Bicycle Advocates Association?

 Aha!
 It makes perfect sense!
 Wait, wait.
 I get it now.
 The SSBAA rounds up the support of well-meaning mothers to go out and encourage their tots to ride “alternate” bikes like maniacs.
 Then parents like you and I run away from purchasing Strider bikes for our children, and opt to purchase standard bicycles.

 Good thinking, SSBAA.
 An excellent marketing strategy, indeed.
 However, your strategy is wasted on us.
 We’re sticking to our old-fashioned route and enjoying our standard bicycle – because it’s the right thing for our kiddo.

 But all joking aside, I ask you, Oh Amazing Not-to-be-Messed-With Parents out there:

-How do I reply when these [cuss word] women -who feel it’s their J-O-B in life to tell me how to properly parent- invade my parenting space?
+How do I reply when these [cuss word] people -who feel it’s their J-O-B in life to tell me how to properly parent or invade my parenting space?
 How may we prevent them from continuing to offer unsolicited advice to complete strangers?